Olimacaio/filter/README.md

-# 🔎 AJAX Filter WP Exemple
+# 🔎 AJAX Filter WP Example

 This is a **example of an AJAX filter** for WordPress, to search and display posts dynamically without reloading the page.
 The goal was to demonstrate how to integrate **same languages** in a small functional project.